makstakeda/StagiMap/README.md

 <h3>1.
 Starting to work</h3>

 <p>You need to download library and include that JS-file to your page.
-Also you must choose language of map's localization in RFC-3066 format.
+Also you must choose language of map's localization in RFC-3066 format (Get Information about supported localizations on <a href="https://tech.yandex.com/maps/doc/intro/concepts/localization-docpage/" target="_blank">tech.yandex.com/maps/doc/intro/concepts/localization-docpage</a>).
 You don't need to include basic library of Yandex.Maps - this library are included in StagiMap.
 For example,</p>

 <pre><script src=".../stagimap.js?lang=en"></script></pre>